Meet the DBO Team

 David and his wife Elizabeth have three children and live in Larkspur, California.
 David recently served as Senior Warden (chairman) at St. John’s Episcopal Church in Ross, CA. He also served as the Chairman of the Estuary Boathouse Fund which successfully raised the capital for a new boathouse for the University of California, Berkeley.

-Mathew Hein has advised technology companies for over 20 years, including 17 years at Morgan Stanley.
-From 2006 to 2013, Mr. Hein served as a Managing Director in Morgan Stanley’s Technology Investment Banking Group and as Global Co-Head of Semiconductor Banking.
-Mr. Hein was responsible for managing relationships, providing strategic advice, advising on M&A transactions and leading financing transactions for semiconductor and other technology companies worldwide.
-He has completed nearly 100 transactions for public and private companies, representing buyers and sellers in negotiated as well as unsolicited transactions, and raising capital in venture, IPO, public equity, convertible, high yield and investment grade markets.
-He has completed transactions for a brand range of technology leaders, including AMD, Applied Materials, Arbor Software, Atmel, Autodesk, Broadcom, Brocade, Forte Software, Informix, Ingram Micro, InvenSense, LSI, Microsemi, Netscape, Polycom, Redback, SanDisk, Seagate, SGI, SK Hynix, Spansion, Spreadtrum, Sybase, The ASK Group and Verigy.
+Mr. Hein is responsible for managing relationships, providing strategic advice, advising on M&A transactions and leading financing transactions for established and emerging growth technology companies.
+He has advised public and private companies, representing buyers and sellers in negotiated as well as unsolicited transactions, and has raised capital in private (venture, growth equity, private equity) and public (IPO, follow-on, PIPE, convertible, high yield, investment grade) capital markets.
+He has completed transactions for a broad range of technology companies, including AMD, Applied Materials, Arbor Software, Atmel, Autodesk, Broadcom, Brocade, Ethertronics, Forte Software, Informix, Ingram Micro, InvenSense, LSI, Microsemi, Netscape, Polycom, Redback, SanDisk, Seagate, SGI, SK Hynix, Spansion, Spreadtrum, Sybase, The ASK Group, TrustArc and Verigy.

 Mr. Hein lives in Los Altos with his wife and three children.
-Mr. Hein currently serves on the Boards of Ethertronics and Universal Robotics.
+Mr. Hein currently serves on the Board of Universal Logic.
 Mr. Hein is a graduate of Stanford University with a BA in Civil Engineering and an AB in History.

 Ron joined DBO Partners in 2019.
 He graduated with a MS in Finance from the Hough Graduate School of Business and a BS in Finance from the Warrington College of Business at the University of Florida.
 While at Florida, Ron served as an Official Ambassador to the University and was a member of the Alpha Tau Omega Fraternity.
 He previously worked as an Investment Banking Analyst at Wells Fargo Securities, covering Healthcare Services companies.